-He joined the Schindler Group in 1972 and held various management positions, including Head of the Elevators & Escalators business.
-He served as a member of the Supervisory and Strategy Committee from 1991 to 2012 and as Vice Chairman of the Board of Directors from 1996 to March 2017.
+He joined the Schindler Group in 1972 and has held various management positions, including Head of the Elevators & Escalators business.
+He served as a member of the Supervisory and Strategy Committee from 1991 to 2012, as Vice Chairman of the Board of Directors from 1996 to March 2017, and as Chairman of the Audit Committee from 2013 to March 2019.
 He currently serves as an advisor to Schindler.